-Teaching Assistantships include a nine-month stipend of $14,000 for M.S. students and $16,000 for Ph.D. students, and a waiver of full-time university tuition (up to 10 credit hours per semester).
-The value of the stipend plus university tuition waiver is currently $23,648 each year for MS students and $25,648 for PhD students.
-PhD students are also typically offered at least $2750 in additional summer support.
+Teaching Assistantships include a nine-month stipend of $14,000 for M.S. students, a twelve-month stipend of $20,000 for Ph.D. students, and a waiver of full-time university tuition (up to 10 credit hours per semester).
+The value of the stipend plus university tuition waiver is currently $23,648 each year for MS students and $29,648 for PhD students.
 Also included for all TAs is an exemption from all instructional and out-of-state fees.
 Historically, in addition to the stipend and tuition waiver, the University has been able to provide graduate assistant students with a partial health insurance credit of 70% to be applied toward the health insurance plan for graduate assistant students offered through Kent State University.

 Unconditional Admission Requirements

 Applicants with unconditional admission are eligible to receive departmental funding starting in their first year.
 All applications are evaluated on a range of admission criteria: